natasadkov/BIMarathin2022/README.md

 ***
 #### Problem Statement:
-How categorizing of body fat index correspond with categorizing of BMI (body mass index) based on the data set with 252 observations
+To investigate the correlation between the categorization of Body Fat Index (BFI) and Body Mass Index (BMI) based on a data set of 252 observations.

 #### Business Justification: